Your Brand is Being Misrepresented by AI — And It's Your Fault

 By Digital Strategy Force

 If AI search engines describe your brand inaccurately, it is not a bug in the algorithm.
 It is a failure in your digital strategy.
-Here is how to take control of your AI narrative.
+Every day without comprehensive entity architecture is a day where AI models solidify wrong impressions about your brand.

 The Entity Map You Never Built

 AI models are generating answers about your brand right now — and they are guessing.
+Data from Vectara's Hallucination Evaluation Leaderboard — which benchmarks 100 LLMs across 7,700 articles — shows hallucination rates ranging from 1.8% to 24.2% with an average around 10%, meaning roughly 1 in 10 AI-generated responses about a company can contain fabricated or incorrect information.
+Digital Strategy Force takes a contrarian view on this topic, backed by observable market data.
 Without explicit entity declarations in structured data, AI models construct your brand's identity from whatever fragments they can find: outdated directory listings, competitor comparison pages, social media mentions, and generic industry descriptions.
 The resulting entity map is incomplete, inaccurate, and outside your control.
 Every day without comprehensive entity architecture is a day where AI models solidify wrong impressions about your brand.

 The entity map deficit is measurable.
 Test these queries across ChatGPT, Gemini, and Perplexity: "What does [your brand] do?", "What services does [your brand] offer?", "How does [your brand] compare to [competitor]?"
 If the responses are vague, outdated, or conflate your offerings with a competitor's, your entity signals are too weak for the model to construct an accurate representation.
 This is not the model's failure — it is your failure to provide the structured declarations that would correct it.